Triple Berry Banana Smoothie

 - 2-3 ice cubes

-- Blend until smooth, adding more plant-based milk until desired consistency.
+- Blend to your desired thickness: Blend until smooth, adding more plant-based milk until the consistency is just right.

-- Pour into a glass or bowl, top with more berries and enjoy!
+- Serve the smoothie: Pour the smoothie into a glass or bowl, add your favorite toppings, and enjoy!

-- Leftovers and Storage: store leftover smoothie in the freezer for up to 4-5 days
+- Leftovers + storage: Store leftover smoothie in the freezer for up to 4-5 days